ZacharyWolfe/zw224021/README.md

-- Future Software Engineer
-- In Progress: Completing Bachelor's in Computer Science.
+- In Progress: B.S.C.S and Mathematics Minor
 - Ohio University class of 2026
+- 4.0 GPA